alexandrubau/swatch/readme.md

 # Swatch

-Helps you collect various information regarding your project or environment and sends it to different handlers.
+Collects various information regarding your project or environment and sends it to different handlers.

 ## Installation